clicktostart/introduction-to-python/dictionaries.md

 1. A dictionary is an unordered sequence of key-value pairs.
 True or False?
 2. Consider the dict that contains European football clubs and the amount of Champions League trophies they won:
 `clubs = {‘real madrid’: 13, ‘ac milan’: 7, ‘bayern munich’: 5, ‘ajax’: 4}`.
     1. Real Madrid are undoubtedly the greatest football team ever created but there’s space for that other Spanish team.
-Add Barcelona with their measly 5 trophies.
+Add Barcelona with 5 trophies.
     2. How many trophies did ajax win?
-Get the value from the dictionary
+Get the value from the dictionary.
     3. We have a function that’s interested in the teams but not so much their trophy haul.
 Return a list of keys for `clubs`
     4. A very ambitious but deluded Manchester City fan claims that his club